-Districts that are in non-attainment of one or more NAAQS are required by the federal Clean Air Act to contribute to State Implementation Plan (SIP) rules and regulations at the local (district) level, which will support attainment of the applicable standard within the timeline specified by federal law.
+Districts that are in non-attainment for one or more NAAQS are required by the federal Clean Air Act to contribute to State Implementation Plan (SIP) rules and regulations at the local (district) level, which will support attainment of the applicable standard within the timeline specified by federal law.
 To demonstrate that a project will not conflict with or obstruct the implementation of an air quality plan, the analysis should address State and local air quality rules and regulations that are in the applicable SIP.
 By identifying these SIP-approved rules and regulations and methodically describing how a project either currently is, or will be (with appropriate mitigation), in compliance with the rule requirements, the analysis will be able to make an effective determination regarding whether a project would conflict with or obstruct implementation of an applicable air quality plan.

-Alternatively, if the local air district and/or lead agency has adopted thresholds of significance for criteria air pollutants, a comparative analysis of a project's potential to emit (PTE) against the applicable thresholds of significance may be used to demonstrate compliance with this requirement.
+Alternatively, if the local air district and/or lead agency has adopted thresholds of significance for criteria air pollutants, a comparative analysis of a project's potential to emit (PTE) against the applicable thresholds of significance may be used to demonstrate consistency with the thresholds.
 To conduct this analysis, the analyst should calculate the potential emissions of criteria pollutants associated with a project and then compare those values against the applicable thresholds of significance adopted by the air district and/or the lead agency.
+The use of the CalEEMod Model is often suggested to accomplish this work.

 A project's emissions analysis should include PTE from the construction phase, PTE from a project's operational phase, and a cumulative PTE assessment for a project's operational phase.
-Construction-related emissions typically include temporary sources of emissions such as offroad construction equipment, portable engines/equipment, fugitive dust, offsite haul trucks, etc., whereas, the operational phase emissions typically include employee vehicles, operational offroad equipment, and stationary sources of emissions.
+Construction-related emissions typically include temporary sources of emissions such as offroad construction equipment, portable engines/equipment, fugitive dust, offsite haul trucks, etc...
+In contrast, the sources of operational phase emissions typically include employee vehicles, operational offroad equipment, and stationary sources.
 Once the PTE has been determined for the various phases, the analyst should identify the applicable thresholds of significance and compare them against a project's emissions.
 Where appropriate, mitigation measures should be identified and implemented to reduce the impacts from these emissions.

-b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard

-To answer this inquiry, it is important to distinguish the potential cumulative impacts of a project versus the individual impacts.
-"Cumulative impacts" refers to the incremental effect of several projects that may have an individually minor, but collectively significant, impact on air quality.
-This analysis should identify any additional past, present, and reasonably foreseeable probable future projects that are closely related to the proposed project as well as those that have the potential to produce additional emissions of criteria air pollutants.
-If such projects exist and are determined to have cumulative impacts, the emissions from the proposed project should be combined with the emissions from the related project(s) for the purpose of comparing against the respective thresholds of significance.
-However, the ultimate focus is whether a project's incremental contribution to the combined emissions levels is itself significant ("cumulatively considerable" in CEQA).
-Where appropriate, mitigation measures should be identified and implemented to reduce the impacts from these emissions.
+b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard reasonably foreseeable probable future projects that are closely related to the proposed project, as well as those projects that have the potential to produce additional emissions of criteria air pollutants.
+If such projects exist and are determined to have cumulative impacts, the emissions from the proposed project should initially be combined with the emissions from the related project(s) for the purpose of comparing against the respective thresholds of significance.
+However, the ultimate focus is whether a project's incremental contribution to the combined emissions levels is itself significant ("cumulatively considerable" in CEQA parlance).
+Where appropriate, mitigation measures should be identified and implemented to reduce the impacts from any cumulatively considerable emissions.